AvikNayak22/MinifyURL/README.md

 # MinifyURL

-MinifyURL is a URL shortening service built using Node.js, Express.js, React.js, and MongoDB.
-It allows users to shorten long URLs into concise, easy-to-share links.
-This repository contains both the backend API and the frontend application for MinifyURL.
+MinifyURL is a URL-shortening application that transforms long URLs into concise links for easier sharing.
+It simplifies the process of sharing URLs, ideal for social media, email campaigns, and personal use.

 ## Features